How many times this past year have you done things Nelson Mandela’s way?

 The history of the world is not finished yet, and there is still a need for people such as Mandela who are in the right place at the right time, and who make the right choices.
 Nevertheless, very few people will ever gain such an important place in the history books as Mandela.

-Johan O. Smithwrote in 1905 to his newly converted brother, exhorting him to use goodness as a tool for winning souls.
-He referenced Proverbs 25:21-22, “If your enemy is hungry, give him bread to eat; and if he is thirsty, give him water to drink; for so you will heap coals of fire on his head, and the LORD will reward you.”
+Johan Oscar Smith wrote in 1905 to his newly converted brother, exhorting him to use goodness as a tool for winning souls.
+He referenced Proverbs 25:21-22, “If your enemy is hungry, give him bread to eat; and if he is thirsty, give him water to drink; for so you will heap coals of fire on his head, and the Lord will reward you.”
 The lesson that Mandela displayed for us on the world stage can be likened to Biblical battle strategy; he chose to overcome the evil with the good!
 (Romans 12:21)

 Knowledge of these laws of life combined with this piece of advice from Nelson Mandela is not a bad idea: “We must use time creatively, and forever realize that the time is always ripe to do right.”